-13-year-old Tony Mutabazi never knew who his birth parents were.
-He had been under the foster care system since the age of 2, and when he turned 4, a couple from Oklahoma adopted him.
+When he was 13, Tony Mutabazi still didn’t know who his birth parents were.
+He had been in foster care since the age of 2, and at the age of 4, a couple from Oklahoma adopted him.

 A few years later, however, his foster parents did the unthinkable – they left him at a hospital and never returned.